Join our New Directory

 There may be a wait list and they may ask if you can afford to pay for a private psychotherapist.

-Some hospitals have perinatal mental health programs such as (Women’s College Hospital and Mount Sinai Hospital in Toronto) your doctor can refer you but these are mostly found in urban areas, however, many of them have virtual supports set up.
+Some hospitals have perinatal mental health programs your doctor can refer you to but these are mostly found in urban areas, however, many of them have virtual supports set up.

 ** And if your health care provider isn’t taking you seriously, switch to another one! **

-If there’s a maternal mental health support group in your area or online, join it!
+If there’s a perinatal mental health support group in your area or online, join it!
 Make sure to join CPMHC Co-founder, Patricia Tomasi’s 24/7 Postpartum Depression & Anxiety Facebook Support Group with thousands of women from around the world experiencing varying degrees of maternal mental illness.
 Patricia started the group back when she was diagnosed and couldn’t find anyone to talk to at 3 am.
 It’s a private, closed group with no judgment and no advertising or selling whatsoever.